sonrisesoftware/weather-desktop/README.md

     $ make install # or 'sudo make install' if installing in a root directory

 If you do not specify an installation prefix, Weather Desktop will be installed in `/usr/local`.

+If you want to install it with debugging enabled to `/usr`, you can simply run the signal command:

+    $ ./build.sh

 **From the command line under Windows:**